 - 4.1 The introduction of the Local Business Rates Retention System in 2013/14, together with the Government's programme of fiscal consolidation since 2010, have combined to both reduce the level of funding available to the Council, and to shift the balance of funding significantly away from central to local sources. - 4.2 The Spending Review 2021, which covered 2022/23 to 2024/25 was broadly positive for local government, with funding better than expected.
 Increased funding was largely front loaded with growth in grant funding in 2022/23 and no further general increases in the following two years.
 There were various smaller allocations within the core funding announcement, including £200m for the "cross-government Supporting Families programme", £37.8m for cyber security and £34.5m for "strengthen local delivery and transparency". - 4.3 On 5 December 2023 DLUHC published a Local Government Finance Policy Statement 2024/25.
 This set out the government's intention for the Local Government Finance Settlement for 2024/25.
 This builds on the policy statement released the same time last year, with no significant change to funding proposals.
 It is noted in the policy statement that in recognition of pressures across the sector, all authorities will see at least 3% increase in their Core Spending Powers before any decision on organisation efficiencies, use of reserves, and council tax levels, through the Funding Guarantee.
-There will also be another year of New Homes Bonus. - 4.4 The provisional settlement was released on 18 December 2023 and for East Suffolk this provided no significant additional funding above what was original budgeted, the only exception being another year of New Homes Bonus (NHB).
-The increase in the Council's core spending power as per the Provisional Settlement for 2024/25 is 4.8% (4.9% 2023/24). - 4.5 The Government launched a consultation on the provisional settlement which ran until 15 January - the Council did submit a response.
-On 24 January 2024, the Government announced steps it will be taking in response to the consultation feedback, including additional funding in the Final Settlement so that all local authorities will see a minimum 4% in their Core Spending Power before taking any local decisions on raising Council Tax.
-This announcement indicates additional funding for the Council through the Rural Services Delivery Grant and the Funding Guarantee.
-The exact allocations will be confirmed in the Final Settlement which is anticipated early February.
-However, initial estimates suggest additional funding next year for the Council in the region of £0.270m.
-This will be updated in the report to Full Council. - 4.6 Other key steps in the announcement on 24 January included an ask of local authorities to produce productivity plans which will set out how they will improve service performance and ensure every area is making best use of taxpayers' money.
+There will also be another year of New Homes Bonus. - 4.4 The Provisional Settlement was released on 18 December 2023 and for East Suffolk this provided no overall significant change to funding above what was original budgeted, the only exception being another year of New Homes Bonus (NHB).
+The increase in the Council's core spending power as per the Provisional Settlement for 2024/25 is 4.8% (4.9% 2023/24). - 4.5 The Government launched a consultation on the Provisional Settlement which ran until 15 January.
+On 24 January 2024, the Government announced steps it will be taking in response to the consultation feedback, including additional funding in the Final Settlement so that all local authorities will see a minimum 4% increase in their Core Spending Power before taking any local decisions on raising Council Tax.
+This announcement indicates additional funding for the Council through the Rural Services Delivery Grant and the Funding Guarantee. - 4.6 Other key steps in the announcement on 24 January included an ask of local authorities to produce productivity plans which will set out how they will improve service performance and ensure every area is making best use of taxpayers' money.
 The Government will monitor these plans, and funding settlements in future years will be informed by performance against these plans.
 The Government will also be establishing an expert panel to advise them on financial sustainability in the sector which will include the Office for Local Government and the Local Government Association.
-More information on these requirements is expected to be provided in the final Settlement.